sinaata25/voting/docs/HOW_TO_GIT.md

 # intro

-in this section i want to set some guide lines on how to use git and what commands we need
+in this section I want to set some guide lines on how to use git and what commands we need

 # git structure